edgar-o-leon/short_exercises/README.md

 # short_exercises
-Short exercises for Proof Of Concepts, investigations, self-training, and just playing around.
+Short exercises for proof of concepts, investigations, self-training, and just playing around.